ondrej-kvasnovsky/design-patterns-handbook/chapter1/abstract-factory.md

 }
 ```

+> `AnimalAbstractFactory` can be implemented as interface or abstract class, it depends what is more useful for your problem.

 Then we need to create an object, we create specific factory and as a user of such code, we no idea what instance is going to be created \(because probably we shouldn't care\).

 ```